Geezer Stuff I (2004-2010)

 As for me, I'm OK as I have a lifetime supply of Sears lead-tin solder from the 1960s.
 On the other hand, I'm fresh out of DDT; so, if there's an outbreak of malaria, Dengue fever, West Nile virus, yellow fever or other mosquito-borne illness, we're all screwed. (posted 3/15/10, permalink)

-Milestone: Fifty years ago, on Columbus Day 1959, I got my driver's license.
+Milestone: On Columbus Day 1959, I got my driver's license.
 That fact makes me feel unbelievably ancient.

 Badge Engineering: Pay little attention to the brand name applied to your fridge, freezer, washer, dryer or dishwasher these days.
 Names mean a lot less than they used to.
 There's a limited number of major appliance manufacturers remaining in today's marketplace.
 Over the years, the big guys have bought up the smaller firms and merged those products together - just as GM did with its cars.
 Sometimes, they stopped making products and jobbed out the design and manufacture to someone else, providing only the logo design.